shafeen/chaz/README.md

 #### Getting started and initializing an application

-Kicking off the application by running your `app.js` (or equivalent file in your project root) will trigger the framework to search for an `ApplicationRunner` class to run.
+Kicking off the application by running your `app.js` (or equivalent file in your project root) will trigger the framework to search for an `ApplicationRunner` class (or `TaskScheduler` class, but more on those later) to run.
 You may have multiple `ApplicationRunner` classes, but most applications will probably stick with just 1.

 An `ApplicationRunner` is a simple subclass that extends the `ApplicationRunner` class provided by the framework.
 Let's create a simple one in the `src/` folder: